a31029/QLearning/README.md

 Algorithm module contains four major RL algorihtms.
 QLearning DQN PolicyGradient Actor-critic

-neural networks are pre-trained pretty trained.
-But
+neural networks are pre-trained.
+But the performance of PG and AC  are not pretty well.